Partial Quantum Shadow Tomography for Structured Operators and its Experimental Demonstration using NMR

-We have generalized the inverse channel description with the pseudo-inverse map and provided a systematic approach for performing partial shadow tomography using carefully selected subsets of single-qubit unitaries.
-This protocol helps to identify minimal sets of unitaries that, when paired with appropriate pseudo-inverse maps, facilitate efficient partial shadow tomography.
 A promising direction for future research is the exhaustive exploration of optimal combinations of subsets of tomographically complete sets of unitaries that enable partial estimation of density matrix elements.
 This would allow for the estimation of subsystem properties, effectively reducing the complexity of unitary sampling while enabling more efficient subsystem shadow tomography.
 PQST achieves the same power law scaling of variance \( \sigma_\mathcal{O}^2 \) with the number of measurements \( x \), \(\sigma_\mathcal{O}^2 \sim a x^{-\gamma}\) where the exponent \( \gamma \) is comparable to that obtained using Clifford or mutually unbiased basis (MUB) unitary sampling.
 However, for specific operators, PQST achieves a smaller amplitude $a$ of the power law, leading to a lower overall variance for the same number of measurements, as demonstrated by our numerical analysis.
 Additionally, PQST has the advantage of relying on simple local unitaries, unlike other protocols that may require nonlocal unitaries with significantly greater circuit depth.
 Single-qubit unitaries are easier to implement in practice, achieve better fidelities, and are noise-resistant.
 On account of the simplicity of the unitaries involved, our experimental implementation of PQST for the case of two NMR qubits demonstrated remarkably high fidelities.
-Quantum state tomography is a challenging yet essential task for advancing quantum technologies, as it enables the estimation of expectation values, characterization of quantum states, and validation of state-preparation protocols.
-However, when the structure of the output quantum state or observables is partially known, our method offers an efficient approach for extracting state information.
-We believe this work will inspire further research into more sophisticated and optimized state estimation techniques that leverage partial prior knowledge.

 Shadow tomography offers a robust framework for estimating expectation values, characterizing quantum states, and validating state preparation protocols.
 In contrast to full shadow tomography, which quickly becomes intractable, our approach exploits partial prior knowledge of the state or observables to achieve a reduced sampling complexity.
 These results demonstrate the advantage of shadow-based methods in structured scenarios and open the way for further refinements of state-estimation techniques that leverage partial prior knowledge.